Interested in submitting a proposal for joint research funding?

 Strategic Issues: Artificial Intelligence, Migration, and Public Health

-Alianza MX launched a joint call for research proposals with the Universidad Autónoma de Baja California (UABC) in October 2023.
+Alianza MX launched a joint call for research proposals with the Autonomous University of Baja California (UABC) in October 2023.
 Proposal submissions are required to include at least two UC PIs and two UABC PIs.
 Selected projects are eligible for up to USD $25,000 in funding per year over two years from Alianza MX, with matching funds for research at UABC.

 Two (2) proposals submitted to the call were selected for funding support.
-Please see below for details and check back here soon for updates on these exciting new joint research projects.
+Please see below for details and check back here soon for updates on these joint research projects.

 Artificial intelligence applications for forecasting shoreline evolution and flows in small estuaries at the Cali-Baja region